tenzir/tenzir/web/docs/language/operator-modifiers.md

 ## Scheduled Executions

-The special keyword `every` enables scheduled execution of a source operator.
+The special keyword `every` enables scheduled execution of an operator.

 Use the operator modifier like this: